sguox002/leetcode/leetcode-all.md

 circular: A+A to see if B is a substr.
 ->>

-<<-820	Short Encoding of Words    		51.2%	Medium
-return the shortest encoded string, encoding format: word#word#...each word in the list can be found in the encoded string.
-- we shall embed some common subarray into one word. each word is a suffix of a substring
-- using Trie
-- or sort by length, short word can be suffix of longer.(build a suffix array hashmap) ->>

 <<-831	Masking Personal Information    		44.6%	Medium	->>
 <<-833	Find And Replace in String    		51.0%	Medium
 find and replace shall be done separately.